• Skip to primary navigation

 Offer your dog a Belly Cooler.

 Dogs cool from the bottom up.
-When you lay a wet towel down for your dog to lie on, it cools her much more effectively than laying a towel on top of her coat.
+When you lay a wet towel down for your dog to lie on, you can cool down your dog more effectively than laying a towel on top of her coat.
 A nice cool tile floor works wonders too!

 Tips for Traveling with Dogs in the Summer